 Sperm passes from the testes to the penis in tubes called the vas deferens.
-A vasectomy is a surgery that blocks these tubes.
-This makes a man unable to make a woman pregnant.
+A vasectomy is a surgery that blocks these tubes, making you sterile and unable to cause a pregnancy.

 Male Reproductive Anatomy